Select Department

 Recording

-2. You’ll want to test your audio a couple of times to make sure everything’s sounding good and your signal isn’t clipping.
+You’ll want to test your audio a couple of times to make sure everything’s good with your podcast sound and your signal isn’t clipping.
 If you’ve never heard the term, audio clipping is essentially when your audio begins to distort.
 The best way to monitor this is by checking the monitoring levels at the top of your audacity toolbar.
 You’ll want to make sure that your levels always remain in the green.

 levels